CHAPTERS 24-26

 CHAPTER TWENTY-SIX—O.R.T-2

-James lingered down in the lab after hours, alone with his laptop, still fussing with the program for the android’s artificial intelligence.
+James lingered down in the lab after hours, alone with his laptop, still fussing with the program for Larkspur’s android’s A.I. protocols.
 He couldn’t go home.
 He couldn’t stay here.
 He felt like Benson was watching him at all times, and James just wanted to forget everything and pretend he didn’t even exist.

-His cell phone rang, and the name in his caller ID made his face go cold.
-He rejected the call and pushed it away from him on the counter, cradling his face in his hands.
+His cell phone rang, and the name in his caller ID killed that hope.
+He rejected the call and pushed the phone away from him, cradling his face in his hands.

-After a few minutes of heavy silence, the screen of his phone lit up again, and the gentle beeping sent even more ice creeping up his spine.
+After a few moments of heavy silence, the screen of his phone lit up again, and the gentle beeping sent even more ice creeping up his spine.

 James stared at the pixels.

 He raked both hands through his hair, trying to get a hold of himself.
-He considered getting up, going straight to Richard’s office where the director was finishing reports, and coming clean.
-Richard firing him could never be worse than whatever Benson had up his sleeves.
-But he was too afraid to face Richard’s disappointment.
+He considered getting up, going straight to Richard’s office where the director was finishing reports, and confessing everything.
+Getting fired from Larkspur could never be worse than whatever Benson had up his sleeves.
+But he was too afraid to face Richard.

 “You’re going to want to pick that up.”